The drama of football is all about sliding doors moments.

 Within ten years they had to re-form after more financial difficulty, and started from Serie D – the fourth tier of Italian football.

-They gained back-to-back promotions in the last two seasons, and will start this season in Serie B.
+They gained back-to-back promotions in the last three seasons, and will finally start this season back where they belong in Serie A.

 As for that guy Cristiano Ronaldo?
 We’re not sure.

 But if anyone hears anything about what he’s done since that near miss in 2003, do let us know.